OUR IMPACT

 Improving Postpartum Access To Care (IPAC)

-Improved scheduling of early postpartum visits before delivery discharge from 2% to greater than 90% of patients.
-90% of perinatal clinicians received education on maternal risk and improving access to postpartum care.
+Increased scheduled postpartum visits prior to delivery discharge from 2% to over 90% of patients, while also ensuring 90% of perinatal clinicians received targeted education on maternal risk factors and strategies to enhance postpartum care engagement.

 Maternal Hypertension